trumanmiller20/Fuel_Fit_FE/README.md

 ### **_Description:_**

-This PERN stack application provides users with an intuitive platform from which they can calculate their personalized macronutrient needs based on their TDEE and plan their grocery shopping around those needs, promoting positive personal change and confidence.
+This PERN stack application provides users with an intuitive platform from which they can calculate their personalized macronutrient needs based on their Total Daily Energy Expenditure (TDEE) and plan their meals and grocery shopping around those needs, promoting positive personal change and confidence.

 ---